PaperMC/PaperDocs/source/server/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~
 * **default**: 1
 * **description**: How often mob spawners should tick to calculate available
   spawn areas and spawn new entities into the world.
+A value of -1 will
+  disable all spawners.

 light-queue-size
 ~~~~~~~~~~~~~~~~